Will I have problems on CELTA if I have no teaching experience?

 There is a café / canteen very close to the training and teaching practice rooms.
 Provided trainees are organized in their preparations for teaching practice and in handing in assignments, this shouldn’t be a problem!

 A typical CELTA day looks something like this:

 - 08.00-09.15 Input One

 - 11.00-11.45 assisted lesson planning

 - 13.00-15.00 teaching practice

 What is teaching practice like?

-Teaching practice is usually done in groups of 4-6 trainees and held in the morning.
+Teaching practice is usually done in groups of 4-6 trainees and held in the afternoon.
 It involves teaching two classes of volunteer students, one usually at Elementary level and the other usually at Intermediate level.
 According to Cambridge English rules, all CELTA trainees must teach students for six hours during the course, under the observation of their tutors.
-These six hours are divided up into eight or nine teaching practices, each lasting 20, 40 or 60 minutes, with each trainee usually teaching every second morning.
+These six hours are divided up into eight or nine teaching practices, each lasting 20, 40 or 60 minutes, with each trainee usually teaching every second day.

 What are the teaching practice students like?

 The teaching practice students are volunteers and over the age of 18.
 Often, they are of college age, in their late teens or early twenties.
 Some of them take regular English courses at the British Council but are keen to have extra lessons too.
 However, because the teaching practice classes are offered free of charge, some of these students are people who couldn’t afford the price of a normal English course taught by a professional teacher – and they are very grateful for the opportunity to learn English that the CELTA teaching practice classes give them.